ptarmiganlabs/ctrl-q/README.md

 - Bulk import of reload tasks from disk files.
 Optionally also import QVF files.<br>
   Building task chains with new and/or existing tasks supported. <br>
   All options available in the QMC (and then some!) can be defined.
-- Bulk import of QVF files into Sense apps.
+- Bulk import of QVF files into Sense apps, including (re-)publishing of the apps.
 - Update custom properties for multiple tasks.
 - Import master dimensions and master measures from definitions in Excel file, including per dimension/measure colors.
 - Show complete definitions for all master measures in a Sense app.